simlay/simlay.github.io/content/posts/2020-08-17-using-uikit-sys.md

 missing, basic memory management like if you were trying to burn the bits.
 Because of this, I cannot say that I would recommend `uikit-sys` over [SwiftUI](https://developer.apple.com/documentation/swiftui) or just plane ol' objective-c and UIKit.
 From what I can tell, this is the first time someone's tried this hard not to build an iOS app using so few of the apple recommended libraries.
+I'm not even sure that this type of work will pass some of the apple automated app review stuff.

 What we (or maybe just I) should do is use `uikit-sys` in something like [`iced`](https://github.com/hecrj/iced) which would make that something similar to a mobile-friendly-cross-platform GUI crate.
 I will leave that guide for another time :)